Thai volunteers aid COVID patients in need of care, testing

 It’s not long before they're in action: Malee, a COVID-19 positive woman whose breathing has suddenly worsened.
 The group, wearing personal protective equipment, delivers oxygen and much-needed reassurance to Malee and her husband, an army officer who also has the virus.

 “I lost hope even with the army.
 I called doctors at field hospitals.
-All they told me to do was to send information, just send information,” says Worawit Srisang.
+All they told me to do was to send information, just send information,” Worawit Srisang said.
 “I got the same answers everywhere.
 At least these guys visit us in person.
 What the patient needs is a chance to see a doctor, not just send information.”

 Thailand’s predicament is stark.
-There are now around 15,000 new confirmed cases per day and rising.
+Around 15,000 new cases are confirmed each day and still more people are getting infected.
 In Bangkok alone, 20,000 people are waiting for a hospital bed.

 So homespun heroes like Ekapob and his group — buying equipment and supplies with public donations — are an essential safety net, gaining crucial time for both patients and a health care system under severe strain.